pawelidziak/my-todo-list/README.md

 Simple web application where You can create tasks, drag them into proper container (todo, in progress, done), save tasks in local storage and remove them.

-Project is still in progress.
-To implement:
-- edit task
-- remove one task

 External modules:
 - ng-dnd (drag & drop): https://github.com/akserg/ng2-dnd